 Understanding Bladder Cancer

 The urinary system includes the kidneys, ureters, bladder, and urethra.
-It makes, stores, and gets rid of liquid waste called urine.
+This body system makes, stores, and gets rid of liquid waste called urine.
 The two kidneys filter blood to collect waste and make urine.
 The ureters are small tubes that carry urine from each kidney to the bladder.
 The bladder is where urine is stored before it leaves the body.
 The urethra is the tube urine goes through to leave the body.

 Bladder cancer means that certain cells in the bladder have changed in ways that aren't normal.